 When sales is not delivering on its objectives, it can dramatically impact the rest of the firm.
-Thankfully there are a few new areas of sales applications that have arisen over the past year.
+Thankfully, there are a few new areas of sales applications that have arisen over the past year.

 When it comes to marketing, there needs to be a facilitated outreach and strategy between sales and marketing, to make sure that prospective customer engagement is aligning with the content and deliverables that marketing is promoting.

-In 2016, the pressure to deliver in both Sales and Marketing is reaching intense levels.
+In 2016, the pressure to deliver in both sales and marketing is reaching intense levels.
 Both areas of the enterprise need to take action to help their organization reach higher levels of performance and engagement.
 Our Predictions for Sales and Marketing 2016 offers ten predictions that will help sales and marketing professionals focus on their current and future technology decisions.

 The race to digitize the sales organization goes far beyond pipeline tracking in a CRM application.
-The term sales enablement is becoming the new mantra for sales leaders and for many software providers, who are putting forth new applications to bolster sales productivity.
-On the marketing front, best of breed is still the dominant way that organizations buy.
-Larger firms are attracted to the growing marketing suite platforms, which are fueling additional investment in new best of breed tools that eventually get sold to suite providers.
+The term “sales enablement” is becoming the new mantra for sales leaders and for many software providers, who are putting forth new applications to bolster sales productivity.
+On the marketing front, best-of-breed is still the dominant way that organizations buy.
+Larger firms are attracted to the growing marketing suite platforms, which are fueling additional investment in new best-of-breed tools that eventually get sold to suite providers.

 This report will help you identify important technologies in both sales and marketing, choose which ones to monitor, and determine their potential benefits.
 It also adds extra dimensions that will help you decide when, why, and how you should adopt them.